bablokb/circuitpython-vameter/doc/hacking.md

 An alternative implementation which is part of the project is the `FakeDataProvider.py`.
-It is useful during development and testing since it does neither need a real current-sensor, nor an existing load.
+It is useful during development and testing since it neither needs a real current-sensor, nor an existing load.

 Other sensors would certainly need other characters within the font-set, so you must also update the fonts.

-If the data-provider is not targeted at sampling in the milliseconds realm, you should also change the constant `DEF_TM_SCALE` to `s` instead of `ms` in `main.py`.
+If the data-provider is not targeted at sampling in the milliseconds realm, you should also change the constant `DEF_TM_SCALE` to `s` instead of `ms` in `src/user_config.py`.

 lib/SerialLogger.py